 Can colour vision deficiency be treated?

-There is no treatment that can correct or prevent inherited colour vision deficiencies.
+There is no treatment that can correct or prevent inherited (genetic) colour vision deficiencies.

 Colour vision deficiency may be caused by an underlying condition such as thyroid disease or diabetes.
 The colour vision deficiency may improve with treatment for the underlying condition.